henriquebastos/python-jsonstar/README.md

 The standard `json` module can't serialize the `employee` instance, requiring you to call its `dict` method.
 This will not sufice, because the standard `json` module don't know how to encode `Decimal`, `date` and `set`.
-Your solution would include some trasnfomation of the `employee` instance and its attributes before encoding it to JSON.
+Your solution would include some transfomation of the `employee` instance and its attributes before encoding it to JSON.

 That is where `jsonstar` shines by providing default encoder for common types like `pydantic.BaseModel`, `decimal.Decimal`, `datetime.date` and `set`.
 And allowing you to easily add your own encoders.